Harriet C. Babbitt: Non-profit work/academia

+Ambassador Babbitt is a life member of the Council on Foreign Relations.

+Personal life

-Harriet Coons was born in Charleston, West Virginia, and subsequently moved to Brownsville, Texas where she graduated from Brownsville High School in 1965.
+Hattie Coons was born in Charleston, West Virginia, and subsequently moved to Brownsville, Texas, where she graduated from Brownsville High School in 1965.
 She graduated from Arizona State University with a B.A. in Spanish in 1969, and a J.D. in 1972.
-Following graduation from law school she clerked for Arizona Supreme Court Justice Jack D. H. Hays.

 While a student at ASU in 1968, she married Bruce Babbitt, who served as Governor of Arizona from 1978 to 1987, and as United States Secretary of the Interior in the Cabinet of President Bill Clinton from 1993 to 2001.
 They have two sons, Christopher and T.J.

 A train line temporarily serving the Phoenix metropolitan area was named for her.
 After a series of floods in February 1980 damaged many bridges crossing the Salt River, traffic was in a state of gridlock.
-In response, a temporary commuter train line was started between the cities of Phoenix, Tempe, and Mesa.
-It used existing freight track and Amtrak trains, operating for about two weeks.
+In response, a temporary commuter train line was started between the cities of Phoenix, Tempe, and Mesa, using existing freight track and Amtrak trains.
 The train line was named the "Hattie B." in honor of the governor and first lady's involvement.
 The line was cancelled as soon as bridges were restored, but it was credited with creating more interest in public transit for the Phoenix area.